ItsMeijers/ConcurrentHaskell/notes/MVar.md

     lookUp s "unkown" >>= print
 ```

-With this sequence, we are storing an unevaluated expression in the `MVar`, but it is evaluated immediately after the putMVar.
-The lock is held only briefly, but not the thunk is also evaluated so we avoid building a long chain of thunks.
+With this sequence, we are storing an unevaluated expression in the `MVar`, but it is evaluated
+immediately after the putMVar.
+The lock is held only briefly, but not the thunk is also
+evaluated so we avoid building a long chain of thunks.

+## Fairness

+No thead can be blocked _indefinitly_ on an `MVar` unless another thread holds that MVar
+_indefinitly_.
+Fairness allows the winning thread its operatino and calls putMVar, the scheduler
+wakes up the blocked thead and completes its blocked takeMVar, so the original winnig thread will
+immediately block when it tries to reacquire the handle.
+Hence this leads to perfect alternation
+the two threads.
+The only way that the alternation pattern can be broken if one thread is
+descheduled while it is not holding the `MVar`.

+A consequence of the fairness implemenation is that, when multiple threads are blocked in
+`takeMVar` and another thread does a `putMVar`, only one of the blocked threads becomes unblocked.
+This "single wakeup" property is a particularly important performance charasteristics when a
+large number of threads are contending for a single `MVar` The fairness guarantee together with
+the single wakeup property that keeps `MVar`s from being completely subsumed by software
+transaction memory.